-- ArtStation » a very professional community focusing mainly on concept arts and CGs.
+- ArtStation » a professional community focusing mainly on concept arts and CGs.

 - Pixiv » the largest community for sharing Anime/Comics/Games related artworks.

 - DeviantArt » a community for a mixture of all kinds of arts.
-I feel the interface for interaction between users is not very convenient and the quality of artworks has relatively higher variance.
+The quality of artworks has higher variance.